 What is the GT3 class?

-GT3 is the premier category of GT racing vehicles worldwide, with a total of eight machines ready to be called up for battle.
+GT3 is the premier category of GT racing vehicles worldwide, with a total of ten machines ready to be called up for battle.

-The eight combatants are all built by different manufacturers and, unlike other iRacing special multi-class events, all current active GT3 vehicles are eligible for the Spa outing.
-This means the venerable McLaren MP4-12C and Ford GT vehicles can be wheeled out.
-These older cars are difficult to extract the ultimate pace out of compared to their more modern counterparts though, so be warned, but they all use iRacing’s extensive Balance of Performance measures to ensure each has an equal chance of running up front.
+The ten combatants are all built by different manufacturers, and all current active GT3 vehicles are eligible for the Spa outing.
+They are all subject to iRacing’s extensive Balance of Performance measures to ensure each has an equal chance of running up front.

 They also all have unique engine layout/placement combinations, so these attributes add up to each needing varying driving styles to get the best from them.

-Our iRacing Setup Subscription allows you to focus purely on your on-track performance at the Spa 24 Hours as we’ll provide you with a comprehensive setup offering before the event.
-And, with access to our free Coach Dave Delta app, installing them couldn’t be any easier.
+Our iRacing Setup Subscription enables you to focus solely on your on-track performance at the Spa 24 Hours, as we provide a comprehensive setup offering before the event for all cars.

 - Race setups